Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Experimental Setup

-\textit{- Questionnaire Design.} To collect objective feedback, we first design a Likert-scale questionnaire~\cite{robinson2024likert} for the application assessment, which comprises both functional and non-functional assessment questions.
-For the \textit{functional} part, all requirements of an application, which have been included in the dataset, are listed, with each requirement rated on a 4-point scale: `1' indicates the function is absent, `2' indicates the function is implemented but largely incorrect, `3' indicates the function is implemented and mostly correct, and `4' indicates the function is fully implemented and correct.
-For the \textit{non-functional} assessment, we follow Creswell’s guidelines~\cite{creswell2017research} for designing qualitative research questions and assign the first four authors to independently identify non-functional aspects that users might experience during evaluation.
-Through several iterative discussions, similar aspects were grouped and refined until consensus was reached.
+\textit{- Questionnaire Design.} To objectively measure the degree of completion for each feature, we first design a Likert-scale questionnaire~\cite{robinson2024likert}, which comprises both functional and non-functional assessment questions.
+For the \textit{functional} part, the acceptance checklist, which have been included in \dataset{}, is provided, with each requirement rated on a 4-point scale: `1' indicates the function is absent, `2' indicates the function is implemented but largely incorrect, `3' indicates the function is implemented and mostly correct, and `4' indicates the function is fully implemented and correct.
+For the \textit{non-functional} assessment, we follow Creswell’s guidelines~\cite{creswell2017research} for designing qualitative research questions and assign the first four authors to independently identify non-functional aspects that users might encounter during evaluation.
+Discussions were then conducted to group and refine similar aspects until consensus was achieved.
 The final non-functional assessment comprises four dimensions: \textit{visual design}, \textit{usability}, \textit{stability}, and \textit{overall satisfaction}, each also rated on a 4-point scale (1 = very poor, 2 = poor, 3 = good, 4 = very good).

 \textit{- Testing Environment Construction.} To control uncertainty factors and reduce individual bias, we carefully construct a consistent testing environment for manual evaluation.
-First, we assigned anonymous identifiers to the applications developed by different \agent{}s, ensuring that participants were unaware of which tool produced each application.
-After that, the applications were packaged as APK files and installed on the same Android testing device.
-Finally, we examined the prerequisites for testing each application (\eg{} the Music Player and PDF Reader require local music and PDF files, respectively) and prepared the required resources on the test device in advance.
+First, we assigned \textit{anonymous} identifiers to applications developed by different \agent{}s, ensuring that evaluators were unaware of which tool produced each application.
+After that, applications were packaged as APKs and installed on standardized Android testing devices.
+Finally, we examined each application's testing prerequisites (\eg{} the Music Player and PDF Reader require local music and PDF files) and preloaded the necessary resources on the testing devices.

-\textit{- Manual Evaluation.} We then invited four participants to individually perform a manual evaluation of all applications in sequence, \ie{} the assessment for the same applications should be completed before proceeding to the next.
-After all participants completed the assessment, we calculated the functional and non-functional scores for each application by averaging all participants' scores.